 Why using Kotlin Coroutines?

-Coroutines on Android (and other frontend applications)
+Coroutines on Android (and other frontend platforms)

-- get some data from one or many sources (API, view element, database, preferences, another application),
+- get some data from one or many sources (API, view element, database, preferences, another application);

-- process these data,
+- process this data;

 Such thread switching can still be found in some applications, but it is known for being problematic for several reasons: